 Note: International students pursuing part-time programmes of study are not eligible for Tier 4 (General Student) visas and must have alternative leave to remain in the UK if they intend to study at the University in person.

 How to Apply

 Applications can be made for this course via our Online Application Service.
-Applicants should select the option for either MA Archaeology (Prehistoric Britain), MA The European Neolithic or MA Early Medieval Society and Culture depending on the course pathway they would like to apply for (links to information on each pathway are given above).
+Applicants should select the option for either MA Archaeology option from the list provided.

 Applicants should use the Personal Statement section of the form to outline their area of interest and, if possible, the topic that they hope to research for their dissertation.

 For information on funding available for Masters students at the School of History, Archaeology and Religion please see the school's funding information.

 UK & EU Full Time for 2014/15 unless otherwise specified below

 UK & EU Part Time for 2014/15 unless otherwise specified below

 International Full Time for 2014/15 unless otherwise specified below

 International Part Time for 2014/15 unless otherwise specified below